espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 Application Notes
 ^^^^^^^^^^^^^^^^^

-If you are using a high sample rate like more than 48 kHz or see the data being lost, the following information might help.
+The following information might be helpful if you are using a sample rate of more than 48 kHz or are suffering data loss:

-Considering different applications have different requirements, ``dma_desc_num`` and ``dma_frame_num`` are made public.
-Here is the detailed explanation to these two fields:
+In order to accomodate different application requirements, some aspects of DMA are made public via the ``dma_desc_num`` and ``dma_frame_num`` parameters.
+The following section provides a description of these two fields:

 - ``dma_desc_num``: The total number of descriptors used by I2S DMA to receive/transmit data.
-A descriptor includes some information such as buffer address, the address of the next descriptor, and the buffer length.
-Since one descriptor points to one buffer, therefore, ``dma_desc_num`` can be interpreted as the total number of DMA buffers used to store data from DMA interrupt.
-Notice that these buffers are internal to :cpp:func:`i2s_read` and descriptors are created automatically inside of the I2S driver.
-Users only need to set the buffer number while the length is derived from the parameter described below.
+A descriptor includes information such as buffer address, the address of the next descriptor, and the buffer length.
+As each descriptor points to one buffer,  ``dma_desc_num`` can be interpreted as the total number of DMA buffers used to store data in the DMA interrupt.
+Note that these buffers are internal to :cpp:func:`i2s_read` and descriptors are created automatically inside the I2S driver.
+Users only need to configure the number of buffers while their size is derived from the parameter described below.
 - ``dma_frame_num``: The number of frames for one-time sampling.
-The frame here means the total data from all the channels in one WS cycle.
-For example, if two channels in stereo mode (i.e., ``channel_format`` is set to ``I2S_CHANNEL_FMT_RIGHT_LEFT``) are active, and each channel transfers 32 bits (i.e., ``bits_per_sample`` is set to ``I2S_BITS_PER_CHAN_32BIT``), then the total number of bytes of a frame is ``channel_format`` * ``bits_per_sample`` = 2 * 32 / 8 = 8 bytes.
-For example, we assume that the current ``dma_frame_num`` is 100, then the length of the DMA buffer is 8 * 100 = 800 bytes.
+In this context, "frame" refers to the data from all channels in a single WS cycle.
+For example, if two channels in stereo mode (i.e., ``channel_format`` is set to ``I2S_CHANNEL_FMT_RIGHT_LEFT``) are active, and each channel transfers 32 bits (i.e., ``bits_per_sample`` is set to ``I2S_BITS_PER_CHAN_32BIT``),  the total number of bytes in a frame is ``channel_format`` * ``bits_per_sample`` = 2 * 32 / 8 = 8 bytes.
+Assuming the current value of ``dma_frame_num`` is 100,  the length of the DMA buffer is 8 * 100 = 800 bytes.
 Note that the length of an internal DMA buffer shouldn't be greater than 4092.

-When the data received by DMA reach the size of internal DMA buffer, a receive interrupt is triggered, and an internal message queue will transport this buffer to :cpp:func:`i2s_read`.
-The main task of :cpp:func:`i2s_read` is to copy the data in the internal DMA buffer into the user given buffer.
-Since the internal DMA buffer is usually not equal to the user given buffer size, there are two cases:
+When the data received fills the DMA buffer, a receive interrupt is triggered, and an internal message queue transports this buffer to :cpp:func:`i2s_read`.
+The main task of :cpp:func:`i2s_read` is to copy the data from the DMA buffer into the buffer provided by the user.
+Since the internal DMA buffer is not necessarily equal to the size of the user buffer, there are two cases:

-- If the size of internal DMA buffers is smaller than the user given buffer size, :cpp:func:`i2s_read` will consume several internal DMA buffers to fill up the user given buffer.
-If the message queue of DMA buffer is not long enough, :cpp:func:`i2s_read` will be blocked on receive message queue untill getting enough data.
-You can estimate the time :cpp:func:`i2s_read` function is blocked by the formula block_time (sec) = (given_bufer_size) / (sample_rate * channel_num * channel_bytes).
-If we place :cpp:func:`i2s_read` in a ``while`` together with other functions we should also consider the time the loop execution is blocked by the other functions before :cpp:func:`i2s_read` is executed again.
-It is not allowed to exceed the max_wait_time (sec) = ((``dma_desc_num`` - 1) * dma_buffer_size) / (sample_rate), otherwise the internal message queue will overflow and in consequence some data will be lost.
+- If the size of internal DMA buffers is smaller than the user buffer, :cpp:func:`i2s_read` will consume several DMA buffers to fill up the user provided buffer.
+If the message queue of DMA buffers is not long enough, :cpp:func:`i2s_read` will  block on the receive message queue until it receives enough data.
+Estimate the time :cpp:func:`i2s_read` blocks by the formula block_time (sec) = (user_buffer_size) / (sample_rate * channel_num * channel_bytes).
+If we place :cpp:func:`i2s_read` in a ``while``-loop  with other functions we also need to consider the time the loop execution is blocked by the other functions before :cpp:func:`i2s_read` is executed again.
+Do not exceed max_wait_time (sec) = ((``dma_desc_num`` - 1) * dma_buffer_size) / (sample_rate), otherwise the internal message queue will overflow and in consequence some data will be lost.
-- If the DMA buffer size is greater than the user given buffer size, it means :cpp:func:`i2s_read` would need to be called in a loop several times to take all the data, the max_wait_time may be exceeded, and the message queue overflow is likely to happen.
-Therefore it is quite risky to use a small user buffer for data receiving.
+- If the DMA buffer size is greater than the user buffer, :cpp:func:`i2s_read`  needs to be called repeatedly in order to consume all available data. ``max_wait_time`` may be exceeded, and the message queue is likely to overflow.
+This makes it quite risky to use a small user buffer to receive data.

-Here are a couple of tips when the sample rate is high:
+Here are a some tips to optimize data throughput:

-1. Increasing ``dma_frame_num`` can help to reduce the I2S DMA interrupt frequency;
+1. Increasing ``dma_frame_num`` may help to reduce the I2S DMA interrupt frequency;
-2. Increasing ``dma_desc_num`` can help to alow a longer max_wait_time to be spent by the other functions in the loop conatining :cpp:func:`i2s_read` ;
+2. Increasing ``dma_desc_num`` may help prolong max_wait_time leaving more time for other functions in the :cpp:func:`i2s_read` loop:

     .. code-block:: c